What is FIRST LEGO League Challenge?

 - Fun: We enjoy and celebrate what we do!

-The online registration is open annually from mid-April to mid-October (2020: until November, 29).
-In spring we publish the theme of the year - however, what exactly is behind it remains top secret until early August.
-Only at the kick-off the teams find out which tasks they have to accomplish in the Robot Game and what the research project is.
+The online registration is open annually from April to October.
+In spring we publish the season topic - however, what exactly is behind it remains top secret until early August.
+Only at the kick-off the teams find out which tasks they have to accomplish in the Robot Game and what the Research project is.

 From August onwards, the teams will spend at least twelve weeks working intensively on the tasks.
 During the preparation phase, each team constructs and programs a robot, independently researches and investigates a topic, finds solutions and creates a presentation of the results.
 Together with their coach, the teams prepare for participation in a regional tournament.
-These take place from mid-November to the end of January (2020: until May, 31).
+These take place from December to the February.